 The only bad thing I can say about the leatherflower clematis is that they are not easy to start from seed (more on that in the germination section).

 Full sun to partial shade.
 As far as I know, the plants from these seeds should be hardy in Zones 4 or 5 to 9.

-Collected in August to October 2020.
+Collected in August through early November 2023.
 At least 15 seeds.
 Unknown ecotypes.
 Shipping to US addresses only.

 Please read the germination information as well before ordering.